letmeriff/riff-app/dev-docs/testing-strategy/testing-strategy-overview.md

 8. **Test Asynchronous Code Properly**: Use async/await with proper error handling
 9. **Leverage Test Hooks**: Use beforeEach/afterEach for setup and teardown
 10. **Follow AAA Pattern**: Arrange, Act, Assert in each test
+11. **Test Against Requirements**: Ensure tests validate what code should do, not what it currently does
+12. **Write Tests Before Code**: Follow TDD principles for new features

+## Testing for Correctness vs. Conformance

+A key principle of our testing strategy is to test against requirements, not existing implementations:

+1. **Source of Truth**: Use product requirements, specifications, and user stories as the source of truth
+2. **Document Test Rationale**: Include comments in tests that reference specific requirements
+3. **Question Discrepancies**: When test expectations differ from current behavior, investigate which is correct
+4. **Review Test Quality**: Regularly review tests to ensure they're validating requirements

+## Integration with Development Workflow

+Testing is integrated into our development workflow:

+1. **Pull Request Requirements**: All PRs must include tests for new functionality
+2. **Code Review Focus**: Reviewers should ensure tests validate requirements, not just implementation
+3. **Continuous Integration**: Tests run automatically on PR submission and before deployment
+4. **Test-First Development**: New features should follow TDD workflow outlined in [TDD-riff](./TDD-riff)